Eungella National Park Mackay

 From Mackay, drive 80km west along the Mackay–Eungella Road to Eungella township.

 From either direction, the road to Eungella winds sharply and steeply up the Clarke Range—take care if towing a caravan.
-When you reach Eungella township at the top of the range, follow the road sweeping left to get to Eungella National Park and its short and long walks.
+When you reach Eungella township (at the top of the range), follow the road sweeping left (Eungella Dam Road) to get to the beginning of walks starting at Pine Grove.
+From Pine Grove, continue following the Eungella Dam Road to reach the Sky Window day-use area (2km), and the Broken River visitor area (5km).

-Eungella National Park has more than 20km of walking tracks and is the starting point for the 56km Mackay Highlands Great Walk.
-So, whether you want to stroll with the family, walk for several hours, or set out on the Great Walk, there's something to suit.
-Stops along the way include, Finch Hatton Gorge, Peases Lookout, Goodes Lookout (in Eungella), Pine Grove, Sky Window and Broken River―each offering different views, walks or facilities.
-Pine Grove, is at the edge of Eungella township, and here you'll find parking, information and the start of the Pine Grove track and the Great Walk.
+Eungella National Park has more than 20km of walking tracks and is the starting point for the 56km multi-day Mackay Highlands Great Walk.
+So, whether you want to stroll with the family, walk for several hours, or set out on the Great Walk, there will be something to suit.

 Wheelchair accessibility